angelrodes/CEAA/README.md

    First line of the csv file (header) is ignored.
  * Just run start and select your file.

+An excel spreadsheet is also included.
+This version does not produce any plot.
+Also, the BGF calculated here might not be accurate.

-You can find a detailed description of this calculator in my blog www.angelrodes.com
+Please find a detailed description of this calculator in my blog www.angelrodes.com

 ## Citation